Adolis García Player Props: Rangers vs. White Sox

-Adolis Garcia -- with a slugging percentage of .316 in his past 10 games (including no homers) -- will be in action for the Texas Rangers against the Chicago White Sox, with Dylan Cease on the mound, on June 20 at 8:10 PM ET.
+The Texas Rangers and Adolis Garcia (.410 slugging percentage over his past 10 games, including one homer), battle starting pitcher Michael Kopech and the Chicago White Sox at Guaranteed Rate Field, Wednesday at 8:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the White Sox.
+In his previous game, he racked up two extra-base hits (2-for-5 with a double, a home run and an RBI) against the White Sox.

 Adolis García Game Info & Props vs. the White Sox